 I grabbed a cup of bad gas station coffee in Richland Center, then took one more break in Spring Green, where a guy in a van turned around as he saw me pull into the PDQ and came over to get a closer look at the bike, the first of many such interactions over the next two weeks.
 One thing I appreciated about the Scout Bobber was the bright and well defined throw of the LED headlamp.
 Even still, I was happy to pull into my driveway shortly after 9:30 knowing the comfortable cushioning of my couch awaited to soothe my aching backside.

 After the long ride, I used the Scout Bobber as intended for the next two weeks.
-I commuted on it on some glorious fall mornings along Lake Monona.
-I showed up on it to a friend’s barbecue.
+I commuted on some glorious fall mornings along Lake Monona.
+I rode it to a friend’s barbecue one evening.
 I took it on a head clearing ride following a particularly unpleasant work meeting.
 This is what the Scout Bobber is best at.
 It’s instant throttle therapy.
 And I do mean instant.

 The 69 cubic inch V-Twin pounds out 100 horsepower and so much torque it feels like it’ll pull your arms out of their sockets if you’re not careful.
 Crack the throttle hard and the front tire threatens to leave the pavement.
 60 miles an hour comes up quicker than you can say Ho Chunk Nation.
 And though peak torque is at 6,000 RPM, it pulls hard through the gears all the way up to the 8,200 RPM redline.
 I was surprised to find just one disc up front, but working in conjunction with the single rear unit, the brakes provided plenty of stopping power.